 How to Break a Fast on Keto

-When fasting in combination with a ketogenic diet, one gets faster and deeper into autophagy and ketosis.
+When fasting with a ketogenic diet, one gets faster and deeper into autophagy and ketosis.

-Also, ketosis is nothing more than a new-fangled expression of our body’s ability to burn fat for energy.
+Also, ketosis is a new-fangled expression of our body’s ability to burn fat for energy.
 Therefore, fasting harmonizes with keto.

-So if you break a fast on keto, you will aim at staying as deep in ketosis as possible.
+So if you break a fast on keto, you will aim to stay as deep in ketosis as possible.
 For this reason, you want to break your fast with a high content of healthy fats.

 Accordingly, you should have no problems with fat digestion if you are already fat-adapted.
 If you’re starting with keto, stick to the discussed guidelines of breaking fasts conventionally.

-Since healthy fats are the main focus on keto, the following options for breaking a fast are particularly useful:
+Since healthy fats are the main focus of keto, the following options for breaking a fast are handy:

 - Bone broths in any variations